T657 – Calculation of Capital Gains Deduction

 Note

-You have to be a resident of Canada throughout 2024 to be eligible to claim
+You must be a resident of Canada throughout 2024 to be eligible to claim

 -